anthonykevins/academic-kickstart/content/author/admin/_index.md

 I'm a political scientist interested in the interplay between public opinion, policy-making processes, and government legislation.

-Some questions I've explored in my research include: How can we best understand social policy preferences?
-What factors shape how people react to public consultations?
-And why do some citizens want certain groups to have more or less policy influence than others?
+Some questions I've explored in my research include: How can we best understand [social care preferences](https://anthonykevins.github.io/projects/#balancing-social-care-priorities)?
+What factors shape [attitudes toward the welfare state](https://anthonykevins.github.io/projects/#universalism-and-the-welfare-state)?
+And why do some citizens want certain groups to have [more or less policy influence](https://anthonykevins.github.io/projects/#preferences-for-differentiated-representation) than others?

-I've published [over two dozen studies](https://anthonykevins.github.io/publications/), and you can find my articles in high-impact journals such as _Comparative Political Studies_, _Political Psychology_, and _Political Behavior_.
+I've published over two dozen [peer-reviewed studies](https://anthonykevins.github.io/publications/), and you can find my articles in high-impact journals such as _Comparative Political Studies_, _Political Psychology_, and _Political Behavior_.
 My research has been awarded Best Article Prizes from [_Socio-Economic Review_](https://sase.org/publications/socio-economic-review/ser-best-paper-awards/) and [_Political Studies_](https://journals.sagepub.com/page/psx/collections/virtual-special-issues/harrison-prize-winners) and discussed in media outlets such as [The Globe and Mail](https://www.theglobeandmail.com/opinion/big-tent-politics-is-now-all-but-dead/article24944734/), [Maclean's](https://www.macleans.ca/politics/this-is-whats-wrong-with-canadas-right/), and [Le Monde](https://www.lemonde.fr/idees/article/2019/03/22/nous-demandons-des-programmes-sociaux-moins-genereux-lorsque-nos-revenus-diminuent_5439877_3232.html).

 I also hold a [five-year appointment](https://ukyoungacademy.org/members/anthony-kevins/) to the [UK Young Academy](https://ukyoungacademy.org/), and have more than a decade of [teaching experience](https://anthonykevins.github.io/files/Teaching_Portfolio.pdf).